dnanexus/wdlTools/doc/AutoCoercionsConsideredHarmful.md

 # Automatic coercions considered harmful
+_Written by O. Rodeh._

-I spent four years working on WDL applications and tools, including a type checker, evaluator, and cloud executor.
-This page describes a line of thought regarding type checking for WDL programs.
+This page describes a line of thought regarding type checking for WDL programs, it reflects only the author's point of view.
+It is based on experience acquired while working with DNAnexus customers on their WDL pipelines.
+The author also wrote a WDL type checker, evaluator, and cloud executor.

 # Coercions

 WDL makes wide ranging use of coercions to convert one type to another.
 This is, in general, a well accepted idea used in a wide variety of programming languages.
-At DNAnexus we have run into several instances where WDL workflows failed because static type checking was too lenient.
-This resulted in failures in long running expensive customer pipelines.
+At DNAnexus we have run into several instances where WDL workflows errored out because static type checking was too lenient.
+This resulted in long running expensive customer pipelines failing.
+The issue is two fold: the turn around time is long, and the cost can run to thousands of dollars.

 For example, under the WDL type system, a `File` is auto-coercible into `File?`.
 However, this is not the case in the DNAnexus simpler type-system.
 If you have a task that takes an `Array[File?]` and call it with `Array[File]` this will fail.
 For example:

 ```wdl
 version 1.0